Who Is Winona Ryder?

 Ryder, who told Entertainment Weekly in 2006 that she'd rather not work than do a bad film, went on to an eclectic mix of projects, including The Ten (2007), a satirical look at the Ten Commandments, and Sex and Death 101 (2007), written and directed by Daniel Waters, the screenwriter of Heathers.
 Waters and Ryder also reportedly discussed creating a sequel to Heathers.

-In 2016 Ryder starred in the Netflix hit Stranger Things, a sci-fi drama set in small-town Indiana in the early 1980s.
+Starting in 2016, Ryder starred in the Netflix hit Stranger Things, a sci-fi drama set in small-town Indiana in the early 1980s.
 She received a Golden Globe nomination for her portrayal of Joyce Byers, a single mom whose son mysteriously disappears, and contributed to the show's impressive five Emmy wins the following year.
-Stranger Things was renewed for a second season, with a premiere date of October 27, 2017.
+Since its debut, the show has earned a cult following and became a career comeback for Ryder.

 During her more than 20 years as a performer, Ryder has been romantically linked to several different actors and musicians, including Johnny Depp, Matt Damon and Dave Pirner from the band Soul Asylum.
 She and Depp were engaged for a time in 1990s, and he had her name tattooed on his arm.

 Actress Winona Laura Horowitz was born on October 29, 1971, in Winona, Minnesota.
 While in her early teens, Ryder was enrolled in the American Conservatory Theater in San Francisco.